MWight20/MERN-Stack-starter/README.md

 # MERN-boilerplate
-MERN boilerplate code to use for React projects
+MERN boilerplate code to use for Full-Stack React JavaScript web projects

 This boilerplate code is configured with:
   [React.js]